-- f for a three-hour course that meets once a week, 3 absences are allowed. - f for a three-hour course that meets twice a week, 4 absences are allowed. - f for a two-hour course that meets once a week, 2 absences are allowed. - f For Maymester and Summer School classes, no absences are allowed. - f Any student arriving up to ten (15) minutes late or leaving before the end of the class can be marked absent at the discretion of the faculty.
+- for a three-hour course that meets once a week, 3 absences are allowed. - for a three-hour course that meets twice a week, 4 absences are allowed. - for a two-hour course that meets once a week, 2 absences are allowed. - for Summer School classes, no absences are allowed. - any student arriving up to ten (15) minutes late or leaving before the end of the class can be marked absent at the discretion of the faculty.